Adult Eye Exams

 • Current medications that may affect vision or eye health

-Your individual risk assessment during your examination will help determine the optimal schedule for future visits.
+Your individual risk assessment during your examination will help determine the optimal schedule for future visits.mine the optimal schedule for future visits.

 Mask group - Vision Source Mandan